The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: System Model

-Note that we have normalized the rate by the blocklength $T$ (i.e., bits per channel use).
-For notational simplicity, we define the effective communication channel as $\mathbf{H}_c \triangleq \frac{1}{\sigma_c}\bar{\mathbf{H}}_c$, which simplifies the rate expression to:
+Note that we have normalized the MI by the blocklength $T$ (i.e., bits per channel use).
+For notational simplicity, we define the effective communication channel as $\mathbf{H}_c \triangleq \frac{1}{\sigma_c}\bar{\mathbf{H}}_c$, which simplifies the MI expression to: